Public housing tenancy support programs

 You join the program by getting a referral from any of the following:

 - a tenancy support program provider

-- any other community service provider to the Department of Housing.
+- any other community service provider to the department.

 Your referral or request will need to be approved by the department.

-If you would like more information about how to join the program contact your local housing office.
+For more information about how to join the program, contact your local housing office.

-You will be asked to give your permission to share your personal information with the Department of Housing.
+You will be asked to give your permission to share your personal information with the department.

 The department will only ask you questions and collect the personal information they must have to help you get the support and services you need.